Pingping9/PyGALAX/paper/paper.md

 # Key features

-PyGALAX offers several distinctive capabilities that make it suitable for advanced spatial analysis (Figure 1 and Table 1):
+PyGALAX offers several distinctive capabilities that make it suitable for advanced spatial analysis (\autoref{fig:framework} and \autoref{tab:commands}):

 - **Spatial AutoML integration**: PyGALAX automates the GALAX framework that implements geographically weighted AutoML, where different machine learning algorithms (e.g., Random Forest, XGBoost, Extra Trees) are automatically selected and optimized for each spatial location based on local data characteristics.
 This approach enables the capture of varying relationship structures across geographic space.